vitaliel/tic_tac_toe/README.md

 # README

 TODO
+* UI: Real-time game
+* UI: when game is finished with a winner display cross-line over symbols
 * create tests for play_service

 This README would normally document whatever steps are necessary to get the